symfony/symfony-docs/introduction/from_flat_php_to_symfony.rst

         controller: App\Controller\BlogController::show

 Now that Symfony is handling all the mundane tasks, the front controller ``public/index.php`` is reduced to bootstrapping.
-And since it does so little, you'll never have to touch it::
+And since it does so little, you will never have to touch it::

     // public/index.php